sofiasarak/la-fires/README.md

 The Eaton and Palisades fires occurred nearly simultaneously, inflicting both ecological and infrastructural damage on Los Angeles.
 Together, they destroyed more than 16,000 structures and displaced thousands of households.
 Understanding the specifics of the impact – such as which populations were most affected as well as the extent of vegetation damage – is vital for recovery efforts, as well as informing future fire safety and policy.

+In this repository, fire perimeters are overlayed with remote sensing and Environmental Justice Index (EJI) data to explore the patterns within in.

+`false_color_imagery.ipynb`:

-We overlay the fire perimeters onto to remote sensing and Environmental Justice Index (EJI) data to explore the patterns within in.
-First, by using remote sensing data and assigning infrared bands to visible colors, we are able to highlight vegetation health, burn severity, and the extent of fire scars remnant after the fire.
-Second, clipping EJI census block data to the fire perimeters gives us a summary of the internet availability in each area.
+By using remote sensing data and assigning infrared bands to visible colors, we are able to highlight vegetation health, burn severity, and the extent of fire scars remnant after the fire.

+`fire_eji.ipynb`:

+Clipping EJI census block data to the fire perimeters gives us a summary of the internet availability in each area.
 Internet availability is an important aspect of fire safety response as communities that lack availability to natural disaster information have less time to respond.

 ## Data Sources